rubyferdianto/SkillsMatch.AI/README.md

 ### **💡 Recommended Use Cases**

-Given these limitations, SkillMatch.AI is best suited for:
+Given these limitations, SkillsMatch.AI is best suited for:
 - **🎓 Educational/Demo Purposes**: Learning AI application development and career matching concepts
 - **🔬 Proof of Concept**: Demonstrating AI-powered career matching and skill analysis
 - **👤 Personal Use**: Individual career planning, skill gap analysis, and professional development